Don’t Let Anyone Talk You Out of Your Position

 And Peyton seemed to be at the source of it all.

 Peyton even tries to seduce Claire’s husband.
 But love was stronger, boundaries were set.
-He looked like he may have been wrestling a bit in his head but he clearly respected his wife and marriage and didn’t take the bate.
+He looked like he may have been wrestling a bit in his head, but he clearly respected his wife and marriage and didn’t take the bait.

 • Be alert.
 Know the spiritual climate of your home and when something is off, seek God’s wisdom and address it.
 Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour (1 Peter 5:8) Watch and pray that you may not enter into temptation.
 The spirit indeed is willing, but the flesh is weak.”
 Mark 14:38